tdulcet/AutoPrimeNet/README.md

 * Supports recovering all assignments
 * Supports unreserving specific exponents or all assignments
 * Supports automatically updating assignments
+	* Force TF assignments to factor to the target bit level
 	* Force P-1 factoring before LL/PRP tests
 	* Use the optimal P-1 bounds
 	* Convert LL assignments to PRP